creativeprojects/go-selfupdate/README.md

 - support for assets compressed with bzip2 (.bz2)
 - can use a single file containing the sha256 checksums for all the files (one per line)
 - separate the provider and the updater, so we can add more providers (GitHub, Gitea, Gitlab, etc.)
+- return wrapped well defined errors that can be checked with `errors.Is(err error, target error)`

 ### Example